tgstation/tgstation/tgui-next/README.md

 requires setting `position: relative` on the container.

-Please note, that [Button](#button) component has a `tooltip` prop, and we recommended to use that prop instead.
+Please note, that [Button](#button) component has a `tooltip` prop, and it is recommended to use that prop instead.

 Usage: